 Honestly, though, the main drawback of hyperfocal distance charts is their impracticality.
 Do you really want to bring a chart into the field while you are taking pictures?
 It can take quite a while to find the values and focus in the right spot, particularly given that it isn’t all that accurate in the first place.

 These charts may be valuable if you shoot film, but the ability to review your digital images renders them generally unnecessary.
 It’s no wonder most photographers simply go by trial-and-error, reviewing their photographs after every shot.
 However, there are better methods than that, which I will cover below.

 Certain lenses, especially old or manual-focus primes, have focusing scales on the barrel of the lens.

 These scales show you exactly how much depth of field you will have at a given aperture, including the near and far distances that will appear sharp.
 In the case above, at f/11, the scene has a depth of field from one meter to two meters in distance.

-Unfortunately, not all lenses have focusing scales, and many manufacturers are moving away from this feature on their cheaper lenses.
-Some lenses that do have focusing scales, including many modern auto focus primes, only show one or two aperture values.
+Unfortunately, not all lenses have focusing scales and quite a few manufacturers are moving away from this feature on their cheaper lenses.
+Some lenses do have focusing scales, including many modern auto focus primes but only show one or two aperture values.
 Zoom lenses are even more problematic.